 A map, showing roads and where Gaustatoppen is located.

 Close to Gaustatoppen some of the world's best ice climbing areas is to be found.
 I choose to include some basic info on this page as there are nothing about this fascinating area on Summitpost yet.

 There's a military installation on the summit of Gaustatoppen.
-After the end of the cold war, it was revealed that there's a lift inside the mountain taking supplies and personell to the peak.
-It was a well kept secret and came as a bit of a shock to the locals at the time.
+After the end of the cold war, it was revealed that there's a lift inside the mountain taking supplies and personnel to the peak.
+It was a well-kept secret and came as a bit of a shock to the locals at the time.
 I don't have all the details but the entrance is supposedly at the bottom of the valley, with a lift in an angled shaft up to the summit.

-Anyhow, Gaustatoppen is no longer of military significance and the're plans to open it for tourists (which I hope won't happen).
+Anyhow, Gaustatoppen is no longer of military significance and their plans to open it for tourists (which I hope won't happen).